elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/error-handling-with-promises.md

 ---

-### In a regular try..catch, we can analyze the error and maybe rethrow it if it can’t get handled.
+### In a regular try..catch, we can analyze the error and maybe rethrow it if we can't handle it.
 Is the same thing possible for promises?

 <details>
   <summary><strong>View Answer:</strong></summary>